 The greater issue is the increasingly blunt reality of the task Lonergan inherited in Foggy Bottom.

 "I've never lost five, six games in a row in my life," Lonergan said.
 "Ping-pong, anything.
 I'm a bad loser.
 But it's a process, and I'm not going to lose my mind over it.
 I'm going to keep working hard and stay positive.
 The guys have been practicing hard and practicing well.
 For whatever reason, I've never had a team that's come out at home and not played with energy at the beginning of the game."

 He might discuss not losing his mind after the Colonials (4-7) spotted James Madison a 20-point lead at the half.
 It doesn't mean that will come easy for the former Catholic University guard and head coach.

 Others were more wrenching.
-Last week’s one-point defeat against Bradley was rough.
+Last week's one-point defeat against Bradley was wrenching.
 In some ways, this was worse.

 The Colonials offered little defensive resistance in the first half.
 The problems shifted to offense in the end game.
 George Washington nearly wiped out a 22-point deficit, uncorking an 18-3 spurt to close within 58-51 with 6:25 to go.

 Its defense held up.
 Its offense added only three more points before the Dukes (6-3) finally managed a free throw with 1:11 remaining.